AShiTheCoder/PocketSimulator/README.md

 Value | Effect
 ---|---
 0 | Execute a user-inputted circuit from gates.txt
-1 | Write and execute a Hadamard-Toffoli layered circuit, consisting of two n-Hadamard layers surrounding a randomly generated collection of n^2 toffoli gates, for a total of n^2 + 2n gates.
+1 | Write and execute a Hadamard-Toffoli layered circuit, consisting of two n-Hadamard layers surrounding a randomly generated collection of n toffoli gates.
-2 | Write and execute a QFT-layered circuit, consisting of two quantum Fourier transforms surrounding a randomly generated collection of n^2 toffoli gates, for a total of n^2 + 2n gates.
+2 | Write and execute a QFT-layered circuit, consisting of two quantum Fourier transforms surrounding a randomly generated collection of n toffoli gates.
+3 | Write and execute a HSP standard method circuit.
+The circuit has two registers, a and b, of size 2n/3 and n/3 respectively; it consists of a Hadamard transform on register a, n random Toffoli gates controlled by a onto b, and a quantum Fourier transform on a.
-3 | Write and execute a QFT circuit.
+4 | Write and execute a QFT circuit.
-4 | Write and execute a Draper adder circuit.
+5 | Write and execute a Draper adder circuit.

 ```algorithmSetting``` details: